 Research by the Chair includes policy focused projects that aim to show how rigorous public finance research can inform tax and expenditure policy in practice.

-The research work programme of the Chair in Public Finance includes both traditional academic focused projects and more policy focused projects.
-This page summarises some current and recent research projects involving the Chair.
+The research work programme includes both traditional academic focused projects and more policy focused projects.
+This page summarises some current and recent research projects.

 The growth impact of taxes in the OECD